Electronic Arts is banning Battlefield 5 players who launch the game under Linux

-In the community lutris, which develops a toolkit to simplify the installation of Windows games on Linux, being discussed an incident with Electronic Arts blocking user accounts that used the DXVK package (implementation of Direct3D via the Vulkan API) to run Battlefield 5 on Linux.
-Affected users suggested that the DXVK and Wine used to run the game were perceived as third-party software that could be used to cheat or modify the game.
+In the community lutris, developing tools to simplify installation Windows-games in Linux, being discussed an incident with Electronic Arts blocking user accounts for using the DXVK package (an implementation of Direct3D via the Vulkan API) to launch the game Battlefield 5 in LinuxAffected users speculated that DXVK and Win, used to launch the game, were perceived as third-party software that could be used to cheat or modify the game.

 The block was confirmed by several users who subsequently contacted Electronic Arts support and got answerthat the case was studied by employees and a decision was made that the blocking was justified and sanctions from the account will not be lifted.
 As a justification for the blocking, a rule clause was mentioned that prohibits the promotion, encouragement and participation in activities related to hacking, hacking, phishing, exploitation, cheating, distribution of fake software or fake virtual game resources.